pachadotdev/cpp11tesseract/README.md

 `cpp11` allows me to vendor the C++ headers into the package, and then I can conduct an offline installation in the Niagara Cluster.

-The documentation changes a bit.
+The documentation changed a bit.
 I tried to expand the documentation and compare with Amazon Textract output.

 This package includes some changes requested by CRAN, and these are mostly about the package internals.
+For example, this version lists the dependencies to install in Linux and Mac, that you can install using apt/yum/brew, while the original package uses autobrew to install the Mac dependencies as binaries.

 ## Installation